Italian yields fall, Monte Paschi shares jump on deal to shed banks' bad loans

 * European Commission and Italy reach deal on bad bank loans

-* Deal eases fears about banking sector; analysts seek details (Updates price moves on bank shares, adds comment)
+* Deal eases fears about banking sector; analysts seek details (Writes through, adds bank share prices, CDS, comments)

 By Danilo Masoni and Dhara Ranasinghe

-MILAN/LONDON, Jan 27 (Reuters) - Italian bond yields hit three-week lows and shares in bank Monte dei Paschi di Siena soared on Wednesday as a deal between Italy and the European Commission to help banks sell some of their 200 billion euros of bad loans eased fears about the sector.
+MILAN/LONDON, Jan 27 (Reuters) - Italian bond yields hit three-week lows and shares in bank Monte dei Paschi soared on Wednesday, as an accord between Italy and the European Commission to help banks sell some of their 200 billion euros of bad loans eased fears about the sector.

-But the European Commission and Italy announced an accord on Tuesday, ending almost a year of negotiations.
+But the European Commission and Italy announced a deal on Tuesday, ending almost a year of negotiations.

-Monte dei Paschi, which has lost more than half its market value since the end of 2015, jumped more than 5 percent after hitting record lows last week, as the deal was seen helping pave the way for a bid for Italy’s third-largest lender.
+Monte dei Paschi, which has lost more than half its market value since the end of 2015, jumped more than 5 percent to 0.7595 euros having hit record lows last week.

-“Monte dei Paschi is outperforming because finding a buyer for the Siena-based lender was critical since it was closely linked to finding a solution over the bad bank,” Lemanik asset manager Stefano Andreani said.

 Accumulated during a 2012-2014 recession, the non-performing loans tie up banks’ capital and hold back new credit that could fuel a fledgling economic recovery.

+“Now we have this agreement, the risk of an Italian banking crisis has eased,” said Daniel Lenz, a strategist at DZ Bank.

-Italy’s 10-year bond yield hit a three-week low at 1.47 percent, narrowing the yield gap with top-rated German bonds to 112 bps.
-That is 11 bps tighter than last week when the spread was at its widest since August.
+Italy’s 10-year bond yield fell 3.6 basis points to as low as 1.48 percent, outperforming euro zone peers and narrowing the yield spread with top-rated German bonds to 112 bps.
+That is 11 bps tighter than last week when the yield gap was at its widest since August.

-“Now we have this agreement, the risk of an Italian banking crisis has eased,” said DZ Bank strategist Daniel Lenz.

-But with details of the deal still to be finalised, shares in most other Italian banks fell.

-Italy’s banking stock index was down 2.45 percent, compared with a 1.5 percent fall in Italy’s FTSE MIB blue-chip index.

-Shares in UBI were briefly suspended from trading after a fall of more than 5 percent.
-UBI was last down 4.9 percent, while Banco Popolare fell 5 percent.
+Shares in most other Italian banks fell, after rising on Tuesday when hopes had surfaced that the meeting between Economy Minister Pier Carlo Padoan and the European Commission could represent a turning point in talks on a bad bank.

+Brokerage Intermonte confirmed its overweight rating on banks.
+“The creation of the bad bank is a positive step that should smooth the way for NPL disposals,” it said.

-Investors questioned the lack of details, especially about an Italian government guarantee on senior tranches of loans that will be securitised.
+Investors welcomed the deal but questioned the lack of details, especially about an Italian government guarantee on senior tranches of loans that will be securitised.

 The scale of provisions banks must make to access the bad bank also remained unclear.
 Barclays estimated an impact of up to 28 billion euros.